eamena-project/eamena-gee/ML-CVNS/README.md

 #### Extraction of CVNS spatial prints
 > *draw a polygon and extract the landcover inside*; *extract an image from Google Earth Engine*; *access the underlying image*

-The idea is to extract CVNS spatial prints from Google Earth Engine
+The idea is to extract CVNS spatial prints from Google Earth Engine using POLYGONS recorded in the EAMENA database ([examples](https://eamena-project.github.io/reveal.js/projects/caravanserail.html#/1))

 ![my caption](https://raw.githubusercontent.com/eamena-project/eamena-arches-dev/master/www/gee-cvns.png)